Resolute Forest Products (NYSE:RFP) Trading 2.8% Higher

 Shares of Resolute Forest Products Inc. (NYSE:RFP) (TSE:RFP) traded up 2.8% on Wednesday .
 The stock traded as high as $15.03 and last traded at $15.01.
 2,907 shares were traded during trading, a decline of 100% from the average session volume of 704,407 shares.
 The stock had previously closed at $14.60.

 Several research analysts recently weighed in on the company.
-CIBC cut Resolute Forest Products from a “sector outperform” rating to a “neutral” rating and set a $15.00 target price for the company. in a research note on Thursday, October 21st.
-Royal Bank of Canada decreased their price target on Resolute Forest Products from $18.00 to $16.00 and set an “outperform” rating for the company in a research report on Friday, November 5th.
+Royal Bank of Canada decreased their target price on Resolute Forest Products from $18.00 to $16.00 and set an “outperform” rating for the company in a research note on Friday, November 5th.
+CIBC lowered Resolute Forest Products from a “sector outperform” rating to a “neutral” rating and set a $15.00 price target for the company. in a research report on Thursday, October 21st.
 Two research analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
 According to data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of $15.00.

 The company has a current ratio of 2.29, a quick ratio of 1.15 and a debt-to-equity ratio of 0.20.
 The firm has a market cap of $1.16 billion, a price-to-earnings ratio of 3.07 and a beta of 2.99.
 The stock has a 50-day moving average of $12.36 and a two-hundred day moving average of $12.17.

 Institutional investors have recently made changes to their positions in the stock.
 BNP Paribas Arbitrage SA purchased a new stake in Resolute Forest Products in the 3rd quarter worth about $25,000.
 Royal Bank of Canada lifted its stake in Resolute Forest Products by 116.4% in the 2nd quarter.
 Royal Bank of Canada now owns 2,389 shares of the basic materials company’s stock worth $29,000 after acquiring an additional 1,285 shares in the last quarter.
 D Orazio & Associates Inc. purchased a new stake in Resolute Forest Products in the 3rd quarter worth about $30,000.
-Citigroup Inc. raised its stake in shares of Resolute Forest Products by 341,900.0% during the 3rd quarter.
-Citigroup Inc. now owns 3,420 shares of the basic materials company’s stock worth $41,000 after purchasing an additional 3,419 shares in the last quarter.
-Finally, PNC Financial Services Group Inc. raised its stake in shares of Resolute Forest Products by 160.2% during the 2nd quarter.
-PNC Financial Services Group Inc. now owns 4,085 shares of the basic materials company’s stock worth $50,000 after purchasing an additional 2,515 shares in the last quarter.
+Citigroup Inc. lifted its stake in Resolute Forest Products by 341,900.0% in the 3rd quarter.
+Citigroup Inc. now owns 3,420 shares of the basic materials company’s stock worth $41,000 after acquiring an additional 3,419 shares in the last quarter.
+Finally, PNC Financial Services Group Inc. lifted its stake in Resolute Forest Products by 160.2% in the 2nd quarter.
+PNC Financial Services Group Inc. now owns 4,085 shares of the basic materials company’s stock worth $50,000 after acquiring an additional 2,515 shares in the last quarter.
 84.84% of the stock is owned by hedge funds and other institutional investors.

 About Resolute Forest Products (NYSE:RFP)